Guide to the South Africa documentary photographs collection, 1940s-2007 and undated

 Audio mp3 file recording the opening event for the Then and Now exhibit at Duke University.
 The file has been mounted to the library server; please consult with a reference archivist for access.

 These images originated from a project of the Centre for Curating the Archive at the University of Cape Town to collect the work of South African documentary photographers considered relatively unknown and "underexposed" at the time.
 Photographs feature a variety of subjects, including South African political protests, family life, leisure pursuits, rural and impoverished social conditions, and working conditions.
 Eleven photographers are included: Rodney Barnett, Arthur Bolton, Basil Breakey, Anne Fischer, Jenny Gordon, David Hemson, Daniel Morolong (some of whose work was created in the earliest years), Cedric Nunn, Graeme Williams, Janje Wissema, and Gisèle Wulfsohn.

 The series houses over 600 photographic prints, including both color and black-and-white images.
 There are approximately 50 digital prints from each photographer, as well as a smaller number of gelatin silver prints.
 Digital prints are 11.7x16.5 inch pigmented inkjet prints on Epson Archival Matte Paper.
 Prints were distributed to both the Centre for Curating the Archive in Cape Town and Duke University's Archive of Documentary Arts.

 Prints are grouped by photographer.
 The gelatin silver prints of one photographer, Graeme Williams, are arranged in five topical subseries, and appear first.
 All other photographers are arranged in alphabetical order.
 All measurements are in inches unless otherwise noted.
-Graeme Williams images are available on the library server; please contact a reference archivist for assistance.
+Graeme Williams images are available on the library server; please contact Research Services for assistance.

 Arranged by subseries, with titles assigned by the photographer.
 There are five topical subseries arranged in alphabetical order, consisting of 8x10 inch black-and-white gelatin silver prints: Hard Ground, Hlabisa AIDS Orphans, Interplay, Sacred Heart House, and Two Dogs.
 In addition, there is a subseries of 8x10 color prints and 5x7 inch reference prints entitled The Edge of Town.